mim/mim.github.io/t/cisc3620/lectures/05b-parametric.md

 Before we answer that question, let's look at another situation, this with two lines:

-{% include figure.html url="../readings/images/lines.png" description="Figure 2: two lines in a 2D coordinate system" classes="stretch" %}
+{% include figure.html url="../readings/images/lines.png" description="" classes="stretch" %}

   * We now have two lines, the cyan one and the magenta one.
     * We can see that they intersect, but where?
 Do the bugs meet?